herman-rogers/SoftwareLabNotebook/README.md

 * Label each entry and record this in a table of contents.
 * Do not erase.
 Draw lines through deleted entries.
 * Avoid backfilling.
-If you realize later that you left something out, or just want to summarize something, go ahead and writ it in, noting that it's after-the-face.
+If you realize later that you left something out, or just want to summarize something, go ahead and write it in, noting that it's after-the-fact.
 * Include everything you contribute to ... the good, bad, and ugly.

 [Reference for LabNotebook](http://www.webpages.uidaho.edu/mindworks/Capstone%20Design/Project%20Guides/Logbook_Handout.pdf)